 Nebuchadnezzar opened his storehouses and for a year gave charity to those who wanted it most, especially the recently-exiled Jews.

 As the year went by, he grew resentful and closed his storehouses, thereby stopping the giving of the charity, because his mental health had shown no decline.

 Nebuchadnezzar then began to behave like an animal and had to be removed from the throne.
 He was in this state for seven years.
 His son, Evil-Merodach (Amel-Marduk) ruled in his place as regent during the period of Nebuchadnezzar’s insanity.
 After the seven years had elapsed, Nebuchadnezzar returned to his senses and emerged from his exile where he found his son seated on his throne.
-Immediately, Evil-Merodach was thrown into prison for life and held him responsible for what happened to him.
+Immediately, Evil-Merodach was thrown into prison for life and held responsible for what had happened to his father.
 He remained there until the death of Nebuchadnezzar in 562 B.C.